World Premiere (horse)

-World Premiere (Japanese: ワールドプレミア, foaled 1 February 2016) is a Japanese Thoroughbred racehorse.
+World Premiere (Japanese: ワールドプレミア, Hepburn: Wārudo Puremia; foaled 1 February 2016) is a Japanese Thoroughbred racehorse.
 As a juvenile in 2018 he showed promise by winning his first race and then running third in the Kyoto Nisai Stakes.
 In the following year he won on his seasonal debut and finished second on his next appearance before being sidelined by injury.
 He returned in the autumn to run second in the Kobe Shimbun Hai before winning the Kikuka Sho and finishing third in the Arima Kinen.
 He missed most of the following season, making only two appearances in late autumn.
 In 2021 he ran third on his seasonal debut and then won the spring edition of the Tenno Sho.

 Background

 World Premiere is a dark bay or brown colt bred in Hokkaido by Northern Farm.
 As a foal in 2016 he was consigned to the JRA Select Sale and was bought for ¥259.2 million by Ryoichi Otsuka.
 The colt was sent into training with Yasuo Tomomichi.

 He was from the ninth crop of foals sired by Deep Impact, who was the Japanese Horse of the Year in 2005 and 2006, winning races including the Tokyo Yushun, Tenno Sho, Arima Kinen and Japan Cup.
 Deep Impact's other progeny include Gentildonna, Harp Star, Kizuna, A Shin Hikari, Marialite and Saxon Warrior.

 World Premiere's dam Mandela showed considerable racing ability, winning the Diana-Trial and finishing third in both the Preis der Diana and the Prix de Pomone, and was exported to Japan after being sold for $1.4 million at Keeneland in 2007.
-Her other foals have included World Ace, who won the Kisaragi Sho and the Yomiuri Milers Cup.
+Her other foals have included World Ace, who won the Kisaragi Sho and the Yomiuri Milers Cup, as well as Weltreisende, who won the Naruo Kinen and Nikkei Shinshun Hai.
 As a daughter of the broodmare Mandellicht, she was a half-sister to Manduro.